madjanorjedidiah/SCRAPING-REAL-ESTATES-LISTINGS/README.md

 ### Prerequisites

 First and foremost, use the requirements.txt file to install the dependencies needed to run this file.
-After you can run this file.
+After you can run this project.

 ### Installing